Henry M. Gasser

 Gasser's "Black Backyard Newark brought $40,000

-A master at watercolor and oil his work consisted of, in his own words, "everyday subjects that are available to most of us-street scenes, back yards, trees, old houses, etc. I looked for them in front of houses, in backyards, public parks, and elsewhere".
+A master at watercolor and oil his work consisted of, in his own words, "everyday subjects that are available to most of us-street scenes, back yards, trees, old houses, etc. I looked for them in front of houses, in backyards, public parks, and elsewhere."
 He also painted numerous harbor and fishing village scenes.
 As QuestRoyal put it, "His work demonstrated a sense of place and feeling that most could identify with.
 He often "exhausted a subject" which becomes evident when viewing the body of his work for many of his paintings are just slight variations of previously completed compositions."
 We see a more important theme in Gasser's work, what he called "solitary silence" created by a focus on backyard's (a Grabach favorite) tenements, collapsing structures, and junk-heap vehicles.
 The sense of entropy is very strong, and goes deeper than the urban decay.
-There is often the small black figure, we call the "lurker," who is bent under the grotesque landscape that he struggles in against darkness and stormy weather.
-This is certainly an image of the artist recording details for his paintings.
+There is often the small black figure, we call the "lurker," who is bent under the grotesque landscape as he struggles against darkness and stormy weather.
+This is certainly an image of the artist's own struggle to understand the human environment.
+Our work is serene, showing nature at peace, and we see it as 'pure' Gasser.